Table of Contents

 Secure Your API

-If you’d like to use the API to extend your App, we strongly recommend that you follow secure coding best practices.
-A good reference for this is the Open Web Application Security Project (OWASP), but of course, you can always reach out to us at support@knack.com with any questions!
+If you’d like to use the API to extend your app, we strongly recommend that you follow secure coding best practices.
+A good reference for this is the Open Web Application Security Project (OWASP), but of course, you can always reach out to our support team with any questions!

-We strongly recommend that you do not use object-based requests from any client-side code, including custom JavaScript added directly to your Knack apps, as this will expose your API key.
+We strongly recommend that you do not use table-based requests from any client-side code, including custom JavaScript added directly to your Knack apps, as this will expose your API key.

 Leveraging Knack Security Features